 On the expertise of its under-19 kW (25HP) ULGE (Utility, Lawn and Garden Equipment Engine) specification diesel engines, Kubota achieved the world’s first-ever approval under the California Air Resources Board emissions regulations.
 This was followed by bold and pro-active measures to meet a steady stream of international emissions standards, leading the push to address Tier 2 and Tier 3 standards, and then Tier 4 standards issued by the Environmental Protection Agency of the United States.
 Furthermore, Kubota has already established technology that satisfies the demands of Tier 5 standards in Europe, which has gone into force in 2019 and 2020.

-Our sales bases for these engines now operate out of eight locations in North America, Europe, Asia and Australia, while we have also established a total of around 400 service outlets worldwide.
+Our sales bases for these engines now operate out of 11 locations in North America, Europe, Asia and Australia, while we have also established a total of more than 700 service outlets worldwide.
 In this way, a comprehensive product supply and service network has been built up in nations and regions around the globe.

 Unwavering in our continuing mission to always lend a keen ear to customer demands and requirements, the Kubota engine development and manufacturing teams continue to closely coordinate from the design stage in pursuit of the integrated tooling of products instilled with uncompromising quality.
 This stance will be accompanied by the redoubled honing of our competitive strength and the application of our exclusive, cutting-edge technologies in the ongoing supply of meticulous services in the quest to achieve the status of a full-fledged Global Major Brand (GMB).